MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

 # What is UserDefaults?

 `UserDefaults` is an quick way to store small amounts of non-sensitive data on the user's phone.
 It is typically used to store flags such as whether the user has logged in.

-`UserDefaults` is not for storing large amounts of data on the user's device.
+- `UserDefaults` is **not** for storing large amounts of data on the user's device.
 Use *Core Data* or *Realm* instead.
-`UserDefaults` is not for storing important, sensitive information like passwords or auth tokens.
+- `UserDefaults` is **not** for storing important, sensitive information like passwords or auth tokens.
 Use *Keychain* instead.

-Using UserDefaults to store data is really easy.
-To write data, access the `UserDefault` singleton and use the provided instance methods to store various types of information like so:
+Using `UserDefaults` to store data is really easy.
+To write data, access the `UserDefaults` singleton and use the provided instance methods to store various types of information like so:

 ```
 // write data